laminar-code/boot-dev/README.md

 ## home-manager

 Home Manager is installed by default as a flake.
 The current version is hard-coded to aarch64 and will need to be updated for other platforms.
+A new flake to handle all systems is in progress but still doesn't generically work with the home-manager switch command.

 ## Installed tooling